Today's Top Gainer

 FINANCIAL PERFORMANCE WITH RESPECT TO OPERATIONAL PERFORMANCE

-During the year under review Total revenue from Operation and from other operating income increased from Rs.
-262.37 crores to Rs.
-312.28 crores as compared to previous year.
+During the year under review Total revenue from Operations and from other operating income increased from Rs.
+480.53 crores in the previous year to Rs.
+576.66 crores.
 Company has registered a profit of Rs.
-42.36 in comparison to the profit of Rs.
-124.38 crores during previous year.
-Profit during the year under review is shown on account of settlement of dues with ARCs resulting reversal of Interest and waiver of principal debt.
+0.75 crores in comparison to the profit of Rs.
+42.09 crores during previous year.

 DEVELOPMENTS IN HUMAN RESOURCES/INDUSTRIAL RELATIONS FRONT: